Betula populifolia 'Whitespire'

 A wonderful birch tree selection with snowy white bark and good fall color; higher resistance to the dreaded bronze birch borer than most other white-barked birches make this a preferred variety for home landscape use

-Whitespire Birch has dark green foliage throughout the season.
+Whitespire Birch has dark green deciduous foliage on a tree with a pyramidal habit of growth.
 The pointy leaves turn an outstanding yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The smooth white bark is extremely showy and adds significant winter interest.

 Whitespire Birch is a deciduous tree with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.